MrSlothhCodes/JEEtards/README.md

 # JEEtardsBot
-A Telegram bot made for JEE Asspirants in Python
+A Telegram Bot made for JEE Asspirants

 you need to unstall telegram api to run it using pip3 install telegram